zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 Furthermore, notice the resemblance of Equation 13.17 to 7.22.

-Next, multiply Equation 13.17 by \\(\exp(-i \omega t)\\), expand the expression of the complex wave number as per Equation 7.9, and take the real part of both sides of the equation:
+Next, multiply Equation 13.17 by \\(\exp(-i \omega t)\\), expand the expression of the complex wavenumber as per Equation 7.9, and take the real part of both sides of the equation:

 $$ \tag{13.18}
 	\bm{n} \times \bigg(